fyrkov/refcards/AWS/LoadBalancers.md

 #### ALB
 Allows balancing to multiple apps across machines (target groups).\
 Allows balancing to multiple apps on the same host (containers).\
-Supports redirect, e.g. HTTPS -> HTTPS.
+Supports redirect, e.g. HTTP -> HTTPS.

 Routing can be based on URL, path, hostname, query string, headers, source IP.\
 For that listener rules can be modified after creation in IF-THEN style.